AnicetNgrt/flore1/README.md

 ---
 ### <a name="refresh.frame"></a> frame [property](#flipbook-props)
 ##### Description:
 The current "frame" (or turn count) of the Refresh.
 It is equal to the rounded value of [Refresh.i](#refresh.i).
-When its value changes the synced functions in the [stack](#refresh.stack) get called and their .
-The unsynced ones are always called and their `.i` attribute is just increment
+When its value changes the synced functions in the [stack](#refresh.stack) get called and their `.i` attribute changes as much as the [Refresh.frame](#refresh.frame) did.

+**Note: The unsynced ones are always called and their `.i` attribute is just incremented by 1 every time.

 ---
 ## <a name="engine"></a>Engine [class](#classes)